zeroXten/cryptdoh/README.md

 ## Design

-The design principals of this library are:
+The design principles of this library are:

 * To use existing cryptographic algorithms and primitives
 * To make encryption accessible, but strong